nodejs/inclusivity/CONTRIBUTING.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, official working group members may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior, working group members may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
 Individuals who have been banned will be prohibited from participating in GitHub discussions, issues, pull requests, any webcasts or other online or offline Node.js Diversity Working Group events.

 ### If You Witness or Are Subject to Unacceptable Behavior

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a working group member as soon as possible.
 Full contact information is listed in the Contact Info section of this document.
 All communications will be kept strictly confidential, unless otherwise required by law.
 No issue will be considered too inconsequential or unimportant.

-Additionally, official working group members are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
+Additionally, working group members are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ### Governing Policy and Addressing Grievances